Ryan McMahon Preview, Player Props: Rockies vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves' 3.83 team ERA ranks third across all league pitching staffs.
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.81).

-- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).
+- The Braves give up the first-fewest home runs in baseball (135 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.